Federica-B/smart-dizzy-home/README.md

 The GPIO configuration of the 3 Arduino is shown in this following images.

-When the upload of the sketch is done attach the Arduino to the Raspberry via USB (optional if it is your case aliment it with the needed cable).
-Attach firt the Arduino with the sketch of the thermostat or manually modified the ttyACM port in the this [script](https://github.com/Federica-B/smart-dizzy-home/blob/main/raspy/raspy_serial_full_duplex_arduino/serial_read_write_mqtt_clients.py) in the list ```telemetry_acm_arduino```.
+After completing the sketch upload, connect the Arduino to the Raspberry Pi via USB.
+If necessary, provide power using the appropriate cable.
+Begin by connecting the Arduino with the thermostat sketch.
+Alternatively, manually modify update the variable list ```telemetry_acm_arduino``` with the appropriate ttyACM port in this [script](https://github.com/Federica-B/smart-dizzy-home/blob/main/raspy/raspy_serial_full_duplex_arduino/serial_read_write_mqtt_clients.py).

 ### 5. Start the script
 I suggest starting the scripts one for terminal to see each script output in a organized way.